-5.2.3.
+5.1.3.
 Fitting the lock

-Once wired, the lock is slid into the housing and secured in place with the M5 X 10 csk screws that were supplied with the lock.
+Once wired, the lock is slid into the housing and secured in place with the M5 X 16 csk screws that were supplied with the housing.
+These should also secure the C brackets in place.

-5.2.4.
+5.1.4.
 Securing the housing to glass

-For simple application to glass the YD38 housings are supplied with self-adhesive tape.
+For simple application to glass the YD25K housings are supplied with self-adhesive tape.
 With the backing removed the housing can be applied directly to the glass.
 A flat stainless steel dress plate is fitted on the opposite of the glass to give a clean finish.

-5.2.5.
+5.1.5.
 Fitting the strike plate

-The strike plate is placed into the housing and secured in place with the M5 x 10 csk screws that were supplied with the lock.
+The strike plate is placed into the housing and secured in place with the supplied M5 x 16 csk screws.

-5.2.6.
+5.1.6.
 Checking the operation